 - When Tom Simpson reviewed the bunkering in preparation for the 70th Open, he filled in 160 bunkers!
 20 of them on the first hole alone.
 When he started the course had 350.
 When he had finished it was less than 200.

-Muirfield or The Honourable Company of Edinburgh Golfers is simply the complete experience of golf anywhere in the world.
+Muirfield, also known as The Honourable Company of Edinburgh Golfers, is the complete experience of golf anywhere in the world.

 The renovation to the clubhouse completed in 2019 is spectacular.
 Attention to detail (down to the bespoke woven carpet incorporating the HCEG monogram), preservation of its regal craftsmanship and the addition of many artefacts of outstanding merit, not only to the Company but golf itself, are on display.
 The historical routing maps, first editions of architectural titles in the library alongside artwork that has emerged from Muirfield archives makes this a veritable museum.

 Another addition to the revamped clubhouse is the ladies’ locker room.
 Perhaps the most important addition for visitors is the gift shop.
 The selection of wares on offer is, as expected, of exceptional provenance and refined taste.
 The members can choose from items with the elegant HCEG monogram where guests may purchase the monogram along with the words MUIRFIELD underneath.

 The members play foursomes in the morning, return to the clubhouse for a silver service carvery in a jacket and tie before returning to the course for the afternoon match.
 The traditional club match is a 36 hole affair that takes priority on the course.
 Time is of the essence on the course, but a more relaxed pace in the clubhouse pervades.
 It is refined but not contrived, forced, nor stuffy.